 Exchange Program Semester Abroad:

-Cristina spent the fall semester of her 3L year at the Graduate Institute of International and Development Studies in Geneva, Switzerland.
+Cristina spent the fall semester of her 3L year at the Geneva Graduate Institute (formerly the Graduate Institute of International and Development Studies) in Geneva, Switzerland.

 Why did you decide to study abroad?